SAFE (Sexual Assault Forensic Examiner)

-Sexual assault and personal violence are true emergencies.
-Physically and emotionally, victims of sexual assault or violence should seek immediate medical care.
+Sexual assault and personal violence are true medical emergencies.
+Victims of sexual assault or violence should seek immediate medical care.

 Emergency services, the police and the District Attorney's office are familiar with the SAFE program of Doylestown Hospital.